How does the Viltrox 85mm f1.8 e-mount lens perform compared to an over-40-year-old Nikkor Ai 85mm classic lens and a

 To learn about the bokeh of the Viltrox 85mm f1.8 prime lens, a beautiful church in the style of in Oberhaching (south of Munich) is used to create the review photos.
-This Oberhaching catholic church was built in 1967 and falls perfectly into the categories of the style of brutalist architecture because it is brutalist architecture, also called brutalism characterized by simple, block-like structures that often feature bare building materials.
+This Oberhaching catholic church was built in 1967 and falls perfectly into the category of the style of brutalist architecture because it is brutalist architecture, also called brutalism characterized by simple, block-like structures that often feature bare building materials.
 Exposed concrete is favored in construction.

 See a good explanation and nice examples of brutalism architecture here:

 View the brutalism architecture photos from the church in Oberhaching (south of Munich) to check the bokeh of the Viltrox 85mm f1.8 e-mount on a Sony a7ii full frame camera.
 Click on any photo to enlarge in 4K UHD resolution: